 Open the channels of communication and get your contacts in order before you move away.

 - Create your own blog or website.
 If you don't already have a blog, create one.
-Post photos, write about your experience, and ask friends to post comments.
+Post photos, write about your experience and ask friends to post comments.
 It's a great way to stay in touch with your past as well as to also say "hello" to your future.
 And at the end of your first year, you can look back and reflect on the changes and celebrate your victories!

 - Gather your contacts.
-Collect contact information of friends and family members, but also teachers, coaches, guidance counselors, employers, and neighbors.
+Collect contact information for friends and family members, but also teachers, coaches, guidance counselors, employers, and neighbors.
 You never know when you'll need to get in touch to ask for advice or a reference.

 - Make a deal with your parents.
 Before you leave, talk to your parents about your communication plan.
 Parents may insist that you call home once a week (or more often) so make sure you let them know how often you'll call and what you might need from them in terms of emotional support.
 You might find that you want to speak with them every night for the first couple of weeks, then that might change to once or twice a week.
 Whatever arrangement you make, be sure that your parents also feel comfortable with it.